S H E L L E Y L E A C H . C O M

 However, many thoughts went into this pieces not one specific thought or feeling.

 It was a combination of the poem, the pictographs and the entire experience.
 The pictographs themselves were thought to be vision quests, and then painted on the rock.
 So I started to paint.
 This is a more expressive work of art, and there are no words that can fully capture its meaning.
 In some way painting this took me back to earlier years where my work often was abstract expressionism with landscape.
 It felt like a return to something familiar.
-I think or hope for Bon Echo this is a modern and contemporary view of Bon Echo today.
+I guess for myself this pieces was a modern and contemporary view of Bon Echo.

 'Bon Echo'